-We've reviewed over 75 monitors and below are our recommendations for the best monitors for a dual setup to purchase in 2019.
-See also our recommendations for the best office monitors, best ultrawide monitors, and best 34 inch+ monitors.
+We've reviewed over 85 monitors and below are our recommendations for the best monitors for a dual setup to purchase in 2019.
+See also our recommendations for the best office monitors, the best ultrawide monitors, and the best 34 inch+ monitors.

 This monitor has decent overall picture quality but doesn't look the best in a dark room, where blacks appear gray due to the low native contrast ratio.
 It performs much better in a bright room, with very good peak brightness, wide viewing angles, and decent reflection handling.

 Unfortunately, although this monitor supports HDR, there is little benefit to using it in this mode, as it can't display a wide color gamut and can't get very bright in HDR.
 Overall, though, it's a very good monitor for almost any use and is a great choice for a dual setup office monitor.